devendra-h/filestack-shopify/README.md

-# Shopify App Template for Node

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using Node and React.
-It contains the basics for building a Shopify app.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).

 ## Benefits

 Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
 The [create an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app using this template.